shicodes/shicodes/README.md

 - 👋 Hi, I’m @shicodes
-- 👀 I’m interested in all things Python/Data Science and web app dev
+- 👀 I’m interested in all things Python/Data Science
-- 🌱 I’m currently learning the Django microframework for web dev and all things Data Science.
-- 💞️ I’m looking to collaborate on absolutely anything!
-- 📫 How to reach me shivangi.saini@hotmail.com

 <!---
 shicodes/shicodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.